rusefi/proteus-Honda-OBD1-adapter/readme.md

-🔴 LOOKS PRETTY DEAD 🔴 LOOKS NOT PRETTY MUCH NOTHING HAS HAPPENED HERE 🔴
+🔴 LOOKS PRETTY DEAD 🔴 LOOKS LIKE PRETTY MUCH NOTHING HAS HAPPENED HERE 🔴

 🟢 See https://github.com/rusefi/proteus-Honda-OBD2A-adapter for a much happier adapter board 🟢